JigarVarak/E-Commerce-Sales-Dashboard/README.md

-We created a pizza sales dashboard using Tableau to help pizza shop owners track and understand their sales performance easily.
-This tool allows users to interact with the data and discover insights into pizza sales trends effortlessly.
+We have developed an advanced E-commerce Sales Dashboard to empower business owners in the online retail space with comprehensive insights into their sales performance.
+This dynamic tool is designed to provide a user-friendly and interactive experience, enabling e-commerce entrepreneurs to make informed decisions and uncover valuable trends within their sales data.